cecilia-mariea/recipes-analysis/README.md

-# recipes-analysis
+# Analyzing Easy and Healthy Recipes
-Fall 2024 final project for DSC80, UCSD.
+## A Fall 2024 DSC80 Project